iansan5653/gapps-appointment-scheduler/readme.md

    you'd like.
 Alternatively, you can just make a new worksheet in an existing Sheet file.
-2. Rename the worksheet ("Sheet1" if you just made a new Google Sheet) to something meaningful, ie "Appointment Singups".
+2. Rename the worksheet ("Sheet1" if you just made a new Google Sheet) to something meaningful, ie "Appointment Signups".
 3. Use "Tools" -> "Create a Form" to make a new Google Form linked to the worksheet you just renamed.
 You can name the Form anything you'd like.
 4. Add the form questions.
 You need the following: